nodejs/node/doc/api/n-api.md

 * `[in] env`: The environment that the API is invoked under.
 * `[out] loop`: The current libuv loop instance.

-## Asynchronous Thread-safe Function Calls
+## Asynchronous thread-safe function calls

 JavaScript functions can normally only be called from a native addon's main thread.
 If an addon creates additional threads, then N-API functions that